 The resulting economic gains have led to increased per capita incomes, improved education and health, and a better quality of life for many of the subregion's population.

 The subregion’s vast natural resources, such as its minerals, coal, timber, petroleum, productive soils and fisheries, have underpinned this economic transformation, providing both income and sustenance to the great majority of its people.

 However, the current exploitation of these resources, its natural capital, is not sustainable.
 The GMS countries recognize that the subregion’s future prosperity relies on better protection and management of its natural capital.
-With CEP-BCI, the six GMS countries are working together towards a more sustainable future.
+With CEP, the six GMS countries are working together towards a more sustainable future.

 Hue City and Tam Ky, Viet NamView full calendar